-

 B. Operational requirements.

-1. The integrity of lined pits must and their enclosures shall be maintained until the pits are reclaimed or otherwise closed.
+mustand their enclosures shall be maintained until the pits are reclaimed or otherwise closed.
 Upon failure of the lining or pit, the operation shall be shut down until the liner and pit are repaired or rebuilt.
-The permittee shall notify the division, by the quickest available means, of any pit leak.
+The permittee shall notify the division, by the quickest available means, of any pit leak.2.
+Motor oil and, to the extent practicable, crude oil shall be kept out of the pit.
+Oil shall be collected and disposed of properly.
+Litter and other solid waste shall be collected and disposed of properly and not thrown into the pit.

 3. At the conclusion of drilling and completion operations or after a dry hole, well, or corehole has been plugged, the pit shall be drained in a controlled manner and the fluids disposed of in accordance with 4VAC25-150-420.
 If the pit is to be used for disposal of solids, then the standards of 4VAC25-150-430 shall be met.